marcoguerri/broadcom-optionrom/README.md

 so far it has been tested only on a BCM5751-RJ45 PCIe x1 1G Single-port Desktop Adapter.

 # Broadcom tooling
-`B57UDIAG.EXE` is an old tool which is not easy to get hold of.
-I am not publishing any of the binaries I used as first and foremost I don't possess the rights to do so and furthermore all the utilities I used were completely untrusted, sourced from really random places of the internet.
-For reference, I could find two versions online (below the sha256 of the binary):

-* `0eca4bd9152a7578b7fa867b0459da88a1d0726f74fe3d08f021ce5826ef09ef`: 7.34, 6/17/04
-* `3be18d9bad27f20209a729e42fee8d28e03aacf2bbe571deea81b83d98c36686`: 15.6.1, 10/16/12

-The reverse engineering exercise was based on `0eca4b`.
+`B57UDIAG.EXE` is an old tool which can still be sourced from Broadcom website.
+Most of my work was based on top of version `15.6.1, 10/16/12`, available as [doc 12358473](https://docs.broadcom.com/docs/12358473).
+The sha256 of the EXE file itself is `3be18d9bad27f20209a729e42fee8d28e03aacf2bbe571deea81b83d98c36686`.
+Note that it did happen once that I had to restore NIC boot code through the tool running in engineering mode (`-b57eng` flag).
+The only version I could find that was capable of this type of recovery was `7.34, 6/17/04` (sha256sum 0eca4bd9152a7578b7fa867b0459da88a1d0726f74fe3d08f021ce5826ef09ef).
+I could not find a copy of this binary distributed directly by Broadom.

 # Usage
-The tool supports two commands:
+`broadcom-optionrom` supports two commands:

 * `check`: performs NVRAM checks for UEFI OptionROM (e.g. directory checksum, OptionROM checksum, VPD checksum)
 * `write`: writes custom OptionROM on a binary dump of NIC NVRAM